The U.S. confirms its first human case of New World screwworm. What is it?

 What is the U.S. doing about screwworm?

-It lifted the ban in February but reinstated it on a month-by-month basis in May, with Agriculture Secretary Brooke Rollins citing "the continued and rapid northward spread of New World Screwworm (NWS) in Mexico."
-She said it had been detected in farms as far north as Oaxaca and Veracruz, some 700 miles from the U.S. border.
+It lifted the ban in February but reinstated it on a month-by-month basis in May, with Agriculture Secretary Brooke Rollins citing in a news release "the continued and rapid northward spread of New World Screwworm (NWS) in Mexico."
+She said it had been detected in farms as far north as Oaxaca and Veracruz, some 700 miles from the U.S.-Mexico border.

 The USDA appears to have heard those concerns.
-Earlier this month, it announced sweeping plans to combat the spread of screwworm, including building the U.S.' only sterile fly production facility at an air force base in Edinburg, Texas.
-It says it will produce up to 300 million sterile flies per week.
+This month, it announced sweeping plans to combat the spread of screwworm, including building the United States' only sterile-fly production facility at an Air Force base in Edinburg, Texas.
+The USDA says it will produce up to 300 million sterile flies weekly.

-Announcing the new initiative in Texas, Rollins did not specify when the plant will be operational, but has previously said it will take two to three years to build, Reuters reports.
+Announcing the initiative in Texas, Rollins did not specify when the facility will be operational but has previously said it will take two to three years to build, Reuters reports.
 The USDA is also supporting a separate facility in Mexico that is slated to open in 2026.

 "It took decades to eradicate this parasite from within and adjacent to our borders more than a generation ago, and this is a proactive first step," he added.